StrangeBeeCorp/cloud-distrib-resources/azure/ug-secops-instances/README.md

 + Clone this repository
 + Set / update the required variables
 + `terraform init` && `terraform apply`
 + Once the `terraform apply` is over, wait up to 5 minutes for both instances to be fully operational.
-You can check the initiatisation or restore progress by tailing the `/var/log/cloud-init-output.log` and `/opt/strangebee/ops/logs/ops-launch.sh.log` files on each instance.
+You can check the initialisation or restore progress by tailing the `/var/log/cloud-init-output.log` and `/opt/strangebee/ops/logs/ops-launch.sh.log` files on each instance.

 ## Overview